-Through the UBC Emeritus College's cooperation with Johnson, Inc., RTO (Retired Teachers of Ontario), and CURAC (College and University Retiree Associations of Canada), three additional options are provided:
+Through the UBC Emeritus College's cooperation with Johnson, Inc., RTOERO (formerly Retired Teachers of Ontario), and CURAC (College and University Retiree Associations of Canada), three additional options are provided:

-- 1. The MEDOC plan is an annual Travel Insurance plan that covers an unlimited number of trips and includes coverage for emergency medical expenses, trip cancellation and trip interruption insurance; - 2.
-The Johnson plan provides Extended Health Care insurance and Travel insurance.
-This can be purchased either as a supplement to the UBC/Sun Life insurance or instead of it; - 3.
-The RTO plan provides Extended Health Care insurance and Travel insurance.
-This can be purchased either as a supplement to the UBC/Sun Life insurance or as a replacement of UBC/Sun Life Insurance.
+1. The MEDOC plan is an annual Travel Insurance plan that covers an unlimited number of trips and includes coverage for emergency medical expenses, trip cancellation and trip interruption insurance;

+2. The Johnson plan provides Extended Health Care insurance and Travel insurance.
+This can be purchased either as a supplement to the UBC/Sun Life insurance or instead of it;

+3. The RTOERO plan provides Extended Health Care insurance and Travel insurance.
+This can be purchased either as a supplement to the UBC/Sun Life insurance or instead of it.

-In considering your insurance options, it is important to be aware that if at any time you cancel your UBC/Sun Life Extended Health insurance, this decision is not reversible, and you will NOT be able to re-enrol in the UBC plan in the future.
+In considering your insurance options, it is important to be aware that if at any time you cancel your UBC/Sun Life Extended Health insurance, this decision is not reversible, and you will NOT be able to reenrol in the UBC plan in the future.
 Similarly, if you do not enrol in the UBC/Sun Life plan within 31 days of retirement, you cannot enrol at a later date.